 It is true that the male and female pelvises are built slightly differently, to allow women’s pelvises to stretch for childbirth.
 However, it is difficult to say whether the difference in the tilt of the pelvis is genetic or cultural: nature versus nurture, if you will.

 Here is a cool guide to pelvic tilts I found online:

-In my work as a yoga and AT teacher, I have noticed that almost all my female students come in with an anterior pelvic tilt, whether subtle or severe, and many of the injuries or tensions they complain of can be traced back to or related to that pelvic tilt.
+In my work as a yoga and AT teacher, I have noticed that almost all my female students come in with an anterior pelvic tilt (first picture), whether subtle or severe, and many of the injuries or tensions they complain about can be traced back to or related to that pelvic tilt.
 In contrast, almost all my male students come in with a posterior pelvic tilt (as in the second or third pictures), subtle or severe, and many of their injuries could be related to that.

-I myself had quite an extreme anterior pelvic tilt before I began my journey towards body awareness, which contributed to my flared ribs, my lower back compression, my hyper-extended knees and my tight hip flexors.
-Forward folds were a piece of cake for me….
+I myself had quite an extreme anterior pelvic tilt before I began my journey of body awareness.
+This tilt contributed to my flared ribs, my lower back compression, my hyper-extended knees and my tight hip flexors.
+Forward folds in yoga class were a piece of cake for me….
 I relished in them.
-I bet a few female readers can relate!
+I bet my female readers can relate!
 In contrast, the guys around me always had to sit up on blocks and could barely fold forward past 90 degrees, let alone hug their toes.
-But every yin has its yang, and when we would move onto lunges, stretching open the hip flexors in the front hips, it was definitely the ladies (myself the worst of them) that felt the burning fires of hell in their loins.
+But every yin has its yang, and when we would move onto lunges, stretching open the hip flexors in the front hips, it was definitely the ladies (myself the worst of all) who felt the burning fires of hell in their loins.
 So what was going on?

 Hmmm….
 I see a pattern here.
 Could it have anything to do with this?